anthonyanader/muvic/README.md

 <a href="http://muvic.org"><img src="http://www198.lunapic.com/do-not-link-here-use-hosting-instead/150556305195094?7257504431"></a>
 </h1>

-> Muvïc Moves For You
+> You play, Muvïc moves

 <h2> 💡 Inspiration </h2>
 <p>
 Flipping through music sheets is incredibly annoying.
-You have to take your hand off your instrument to turn the page and often lose the spot you were reading.
+A person has to take their hand off an instrument to turn the page and often loses their spot.
 Musicians desperately avoid ever having to turn a page.

 One day we thought <em>"how can we solve this problem?
 How can we avoid using our hands to turn a page?"</em> and the idea for Muvïc was born.

 We came together as four individuals, passionate about sound, music, and digital-audio.
-We developed Muvïc in 36 hours!
-This beautiful web-application which uses face-recognition algorithms to scan for facial queues and turn the music sheets at the appropriate moment.
+We developed Muvïc in less than 36 hours!
+This beautiful web-application that uses face-recognition algorithms to scan for facial cues and turn the music sheets at the appropriate moment.
 </p>

 <h2> 💪 How It Works </h2>
 <p>
-Muvïc lets you select a pdf of sheet music from your collection.
-Want more sheet music in your collection?
-Muvïc lets you upload your own PDFs or lets you explore a sheet music available for download from the shop.
+Muvïc lets a user select a pdf of sheet music from their account collection.
+What if a user wants more sheet music in their collection?
+Muvïc lets a user upload their own PDFs or explore sheet music available for download from the shop.

-Once you have selected a piece to play Muvïc will ask for access to your device's camera.
-Once Muvïc recognizes your face, you will be able to use facial cues to move through the music sheets.
-Raise your eye brows to move forward.
-If you go too far you can move back by furrowing your brow.
+Once a user has selected a piece to play Muvïc will ask for access to the device's camera.
+Once Muvïc recognizes a user's face, they will be able to use facial cues to move through the music sheets.
+It takes an eyebrow raise to move forward, and an eyebrow furrow to move back.

 You play, Muvïc moves.